enterspeedhq/enterspeed-docs/docs/integrations/sitecore/sitecore-8/services.md

 # Services
 ## EnterspeedPropertyService : IEnterspeedPropertyService
-This service is used for converting an Umbraco property to an IEnterspeedProperty.
+This service is used for converting a Sitecore field to an IEnterspeedProperty.

 ### Methods
 ```csharp